 Koala conservation requirements for dog owners

-Every Gold Coast resident, no matter where they live, must prevent their dog from contacting and causing harm to a koala known to have entered their property.
+Every Gold Coast resident must prevent their dog from contacting and causing harm to a koala known to have entered their property.

-To find out if your home is in a koala area, use our interactive map.
+To find out if your home is in a designated koala area, use our interactive map.

 • prevents a koala entering the property (koala-exclusion fencing), or